CoderBuilder22/CoderBuilder22/README.md

 * 🌍  I'm based in Rades , Tunisie
 * ✉️  You can contact me at [ahmednasrism@gmail.com](mailto:ahmednasrism@gmail.com)
-* 🧠  I'm learning React.js
+* 🧠  I'm learning Angular
 * 🤝  I'm open to collaborating on web developpement projects

 ### Skills